 The power of any spurious emission should not exceed the values given in the Tables below.

-For E-UTRA, in addition to the requirements in Table 48F, the power of any spurious emission should not exceed the levels specified for co-existence with other systems in the same geographical area in § 4.4.
+For E-UTRA, in addition to the requirements in Table 48F, the power of any spurious emission should not exceed the levels specified for co-existence with other systems in the same geographical area in § 4.5, § 4.7.
+In addition, the co-existence requirements for co-located base stations specified in § 4.6 may also be applied.

 5.1 3.84 Mchip/s UTRA TDD option